Craniace/Calci/README.md

 # Calci
-A Caculator designed using Frontend Tools
+A Caculator designed using Frontend Tools with SEO friendly interface.